NIH-NEI/osio-tools/scibench/README.md

 ```

 ## Running
-Requires an internet connection to download the nextflow pipelines.
+This step also requires an internet connection to download the nextflow pipelines.

 ```
 # run nextflow benchmarks (should take <10min)